-Everyone who attends a GALAXY AWAITS event must have a Character submitted online and approved by Staff.
-This is an overview of what we're looking for in Characters.
+Everyone attending GALAXY AWAITS must have a Character submitted online and approved by Staff.

 You can play GALAXY AWAITS without seeing any Star Wars, though we do recommend the film, Star Wars Episode III: Revenge of the Sith, as a must-see since the In-Game timeline is set 11 years after.
 The film, Solo: A Star Wars Story, and the series Andor and Obi-Wan Kenobi are also highly recommended.